Steroid: Naming convention

 Even though "keto" is a standard prefix in organic chemistry, the 1989 recommendations of the Joint Commission on Biochemical Nomenclature discourage the application of the prefix "keto" for steroid names, and favor the prefix "oxo" (e.g., 11-oxo steroids rather than 11-keto steroids), because "keto" includes the carbon that is part of the steroid nucleus and the same carbon atom should not be specified twice.

 Species distribution

 Steroids are present across all domains of life, including bacteria, archaea, and eukaryotes.
 In eukaryotes, steroids are particularly abundant in fungi, plants, and animals.

 Eukaryotic

 Eukaryotic cells, encompassing animals, plants, fungi, and protists, are characterized by their complex cellular structures, including a true nucleus and membrane-bound organelles.
-Sterols, a subgroup of steroids, play crucial roles in maintaining membrane fluidity, supporting cell signaling, and enhancing stress tolerance.
+Sterols, a subgroup of steroids, play key roles in maintaining membrane fluidity, supporting cell signaling, and enhancing stress tolerance.
 These compounds are integral to eukaryotic membranes, where they contribute to membrane integrity and functionality.

-During eukaryogenesis—the evolutionary process that gave rise to modern eukaryotic cells—steroids likely facilitated the endosymbiotic acquisition of mitochondria.
+During eukaryogenesis—the evolutionary process that gave rise to modern eukaryotic cells—steroids likely enabled the endosymbiotic acquisition of mitochondria.